-Salem County has three centers where a nutritionally balanced meal is served.
-Recreational activities are also provided at the centers.
-New applicants for the sites must call Mid-Atlantic States Career and Education Center at 856-514-2200 ext.
-103, to see if they are eligible for the program.
-Sites are open 9:00 am-1:00 pm.
+Salem county has one center where a nutritionally balanced meal is served.
+Recreational activities are also provided at the center.
+New applicants for the congregate nutrition site must call Mid-Atlantic States Career and Education Center at 856-514-2200 ext.
+103 to see if they are eligible for the program.

 This program provides medical supervision and care in a group setting for adults that should not be left alone during the day.
 Some financial assistance may be available to help cover the cost.
-For more information contact Senior Care Center at (856) 878-6035 or Salem County Adult Day Care at (856) 299-1111.
+For more information please contact Active Day at 856-878-6035.

 STATE HEALTH INSURANCE ASSISTANCE PROGRAM (SHIP)